netmonk/esp-ecp/README.md

 The esc input is plugged on pin 5 of the devkit, and the ground of the esc signal is also attached to the ground pin of the devkit.

-You can find a video of the exemple here: (https://streamable.com/dxvt4n)
+You can find a video of the exemple here: [https://streamable.com/dxvt4n](https://streamable.com/dxvt4n)

+## Hardware setup

+* esp32 devkitv1 esp-wroom-32
+* esc racerstar rsv2 (blheli_s)
+* motor is racerstar 2205 at 2400kv
+* power board distribution matek system 4*25amp.
+* potentiometer
+* a breadboard and few cables :)

+## Shoutouts

 This code was first based on :
 [JyeSmith dshot-esc-test](https://github.com/JyeSmith/dshot-esc-tester)